unahouExosite/docs/exositeready/gwe/getting_started.md

 # Step Two - Making and Configuring a Product

-Once your account is set up, add a Product and name it (e.g. "Gateway Engine", "My Product", etc).
+Once your account is set up, add a Product and name it (e.g., "Gateway Engine", "My Product", etc).

 Now that you have a product, you must configure it with resources either using MrMurano (recommended) or Manually.